There is nothing to being productive. You sit down and you work, right?

 - Turn off your notifications and otherwise disconnect to avoid distractions for both of you.

 - Post a message with every new work item you’re tackling in the chat.
-Helps you keep track and the other person to see your progress (and get motivated herself).
+It helps you keep track and the other person to see your progress (and get motivated herself).

 - Get to work!